Autonomous Agents Powered by Large Language Models

 Introduction

-The idea of constructing agents centered around a large language model (LLM) is both thrilling and groundbreaking.
+The idea of constructing agents centered around a large language model (LLM) is both thrilling and ground-breaking.
 From automated demonstrations based on GPT to initiatives like AutoGPT, GPT-Engineer, and BabyAGI, LLMs are proving their capability beyond simple text generation.
 These models are emerging as powerful problem-solvers, capable of handling complex tasks across various domains.

 The Architecture of LLM-Powered Autonomous Agents